smaileri/pet_projects/README.md

 # pet_projects
 Here I save some of my small projects.
 Each has a good structure and MIT license.

+## cinema-chairs
+Using YOLOv7 I predict the quantity of chairs in a cinema hall based on a photo.
+Use Roboflow to annotate some data, and PIL to generate a dataset.

 ## api_gify
 Flask + gify api, you send key words to a flask server and i show you 3 gifs, that I pbtain via gifi api.